-In some situations, for presentation and further processing, it is desirable to convert a URI into an equivalent IRI in which natural characters are represented directly rather than percent encoded.
-Of course, every URI is already an IRI in its own right without any conversion, and in general there This section gives one such procedure for this conversion.
+In some situations, for presentation and further processing, it is desirable to convert a URI into an equivalent IRI without unnecessary percent encoding.
+Of course, every URI is already an IRI in its own right without any conversion.
+This section gives one possible procedure for URI to IRI mapping.